 After reading, I printed a large poster-size photo of a turkey and labeled the parts of a turkey.
 We made handprint turkeys and labeled the parts on the handprints, too.
 I was always surprised by how many of my students had never traced their hands to create a turkey before.
 You can click here to download a free worksheet to label the turkey.

-I have a Free Thanksgiving Turkey Craft that would pair nicely with this store.
+I have a Free Thanksgiving Turkey Craft that would pair nicely with this story.
 You can find it here.

 This is the Turkey by Abby Levine